harsha-simhadri/big-ann-benchmarks/t3/README.md

 * One based on power consumption
 * One based on hardware cost

-You can see the latest leaderboards' status [here](LEADERBOARDS.md).
+You can view the results of the 2021 competition in the next section below.

 Participants must submit their algorithm via a pull request and index file(s) upload (one per participating dataset).
 Participants are not required to submit proprietary source code such as software drivers or firmware.